-Now it's time to create a strategic plan to successfully reach your goals.
-This step requires determining the tactics necessary to attain your objectives and designating a timeline and clear communication of responsibilities.
+Now it's time to create a strategic plan to reach your goals successfully.
+This step requires determining the tactics necessary to attain your objectives and designating a timeline and clearly communicating responsibilities.

 Strategy mapping is an effective tool to visualize your entire plan.
 Working from the top-down, strategy maps make it simple to view business processes and identify gaps for improvement.